|

 shiny gold dresses live at the very bottom of the bush.
 They play

-fairy tag" and the fairy dance, but their
+“fairy tag" and the “fairy dance”, but

-thoughtful expression on her face.
-She said, The summer was
+who was quite wise, with a thoughtful expression on her face.
+She

-too hot little fairy.
-We have no food left.
-Everything has been
+said, “The summer was too hot little fairy.
+We have no food

-eaten up and bad days lie ahead if we do not find some hazelnuts
+left.
+Everything has been eaten up and bad days lie ahead if we

-little, they soon become weak and ill if they get no food.
+although fairies eat very little, they soon become weak and ill

 |